Jesus proclaimed "salvation through knowledge, the self-knowledge of the divine light within"

 "Did You See The Sun, A Light?"

-On the very first day of Sahaja Yoga self-realization and meditation Kash found himself standing on an endless cover of clouds.
-Where was this incredible, utterly peaceful Shangri-La he had stumbled upon?
+On the very first day of Self-realization and meditation Kash found himself standing on an endless cover of clouds.
+Where was this incredible, utterly peaceful Shangri-La that he had stumbled upon?

 There was one distinguishing celestial landscape that held him spellbound — The Light!
 It was shining high above at a distance.

 He kept gazing at it, spellbound by its indescribable uniqueness and infinite luminosity.
 It was an extremely bright globe, much brighter than many suns.
-In spite of its dazzling brightness it never hurt the eyes.
+Yet, in spite of its dazzling brightness it never strained, dazzled, or hurt his eyes.

-Since Kash had never seen anything that bright he thought it must be the sun, but at a much closer proximity.
-His father, finding no other logical explanation, also agreed.
+Since Kash had never seen any light that bright he thought it must be the sun, but at a much closer proximity.
+His father, finding no other logical explanation, also agreed that must be the case.

-But Kash kept on insisting that it had to be as nothing he had seen on Earth shone so bright.
+But Kash kept on insisting that it had to be the sun as nothing he had seen on Earth shone so bright.

-Uncertainty came into his father's inquisitive mind.
-He had this peculiar habit of not believing anything unknown or speculative unless proven beyond a shadow of reasonable doubt.
+However, a definite uncertainty dawned within his father's inquisitive mind.
+He had this peculiar habit of not believing anything unknown or speculative unless proven beyond the shadow of a doubt.
 The sun that his son was seeing did not make sense.
 Not only was it just above the Great Adi Shakti but it did not emit heat!

 On September 11, 1994, at 13:05 p.m., the word Shaibhang (Self-illumined) at the opening stanza of the Sri Guru Granth Sahib indicated that there was more to this Truth than met the mind.
 If Guru Nanak had described Shaibhang to be Self-Illumined, then the "very bright sun" that Kash spoke about could not be true.
-Moreover, his extraordinary observation of this 'sun' created more questions and doubts.
-He maintained that:
+Moreover, his extraordinary observation of 'this sun' created more questions and doubts.
+Kash maintained that:

 ii) It did not rise and fall like the earthly sun.
 The "Sun" above Shri Mataji Nirmala Devi is fixed and stationary.

-The Spirit of the Living God then explained that it was not the sun that he was seeing but the Light.
+The Spirit of the Living God informed Kash that it was not the sun he was seeing, but a Light!

 A few years later on April 7, 1996 Kash's younger brother Arwinder was asked if he had seen any sun or light when meditating with the Great Primordial Mother.

-On February 23, 1998, at 11.40 a.m. he was again asked about this Light above Shri Mataji.
+On February 23, 1998 at 11.40 a.m.
+Arwinder was again asked about this Light above Shri Mataji.
 He reconfirmed that it was always above Her.
-He was then asked if there were shadows or not.
-This time he immediately replied that there were none.
-He was asked if he was very sure.
-His reply was that he was definitely sure.
+He was then asked whether there were any shadows or not.
+This time he immediately replied that there were no shadows.
+His father asked him whether he was sure about that.
+He replied that he was definitely sure that there were no shadows!

 On July 10 1998, at 10.35 a.m.
 Arwinder was posed the same question as to whether this Light caused any shadows.
 Again he replied there were none.